-- 2. cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces. - C. A parent or eligible student has the right to refuse the release of the name, address, or home telephone number to military recruiting officers and post-secondary educational institutions.
+- C. A parent or eligible student has the right to refuse the release of the name, address, electronic mail addresses (which shall be the electronic mail addresses provided by the school, iv available, that may be released to military recruiting officers only) or home telephone number to military recruiting officers and post-secondary educational institutions.
 To refuse the release of the above information to military recruiting officers and post-secondary educational institutions, a parent or eligible student must notify the responsible authority, the Director of Human Resources, in writing, by October 1st each year.
-The written request must include the following information: - 1.
-Name of student and parent, as appropriate; - 2.
-Home address; - 3.
-Student's grade level; - 4.
-School presently attended by student; - 5.
-Parent's legal relationship to student, if applicable; - 6.
+The written request must include the following information:

+- 1. Name of student and parent, as appropriate;

+- 2. Home address;

+- 3. Student's grade level;

+- 4. School presently attended by student;

+- 5. Parent's legal relationship to student, if applicable; - 6.
 Specific category or categories of information which are not to be released to military recruiters and post-secondary educational institutions; and - 7.
 Specific category or categories of information which are not to be released to the public, including military recruiting officers and post-secondary educational institutions. - D. Annually, the school district will provide public notice by any means that are reasonably likely to inform the parents and eligible students of their rights to refuse to release the names, addresses, and home phone numbers of students in grades 11 and 12 without prior consent. - E. A parent or eligible student's refusal to release the above information to military recruiting officers and post-secondary educational institutions does not affect the school district's release of directory information to the rest of the public, which includes military recruiting officers and post-secondary educational institutions.
 In order to make any directory information about a student-private, the procedures contained in Section VII of this policy also must be followed.
-Accordingly, to the extent the school district has designated the name, address, phone number, and grade level of students as directory information, absent a request from a parent or eligible student not to release such data, this information will be public data and accessible to members of the public, including military recruiting officers and post-secondary educational institutions.
+Accordingly, to the extent the school district has designated the name, address, home phone number, and grade level of students as directory information, absent a request from a parent or eligible student not to release such data, this information will be public data and accessible to members of the public, including military recruiting officers and post-secondary educational institutions.